meilisearch/specifications/text/0105-dumps-api.md

 - When using the command-line flag `--ignore-dump-if-db-exists=true`, MeiliSearch will use the existing database to start an instance instead of throwing an error.
 The dump will be ignored.
 - By default, trying to import a dump that does not exist, will stop the process and throw an error.
 - When using the command-line flag `--ignore-missing-dump`, MeiliSearch will continue its process and not throw an error.
+- When a dump is being imported, the http API is not available.
+Meilisearch can't receive read or write requests.
+- When a dump is being created, the task queue can receive other future operations to perform later but can't process any additional tasks during the dump creation.

 ---